Parallel Test-Time Scaling with Multi-Sequence Verifiers: Experiments

 \subsection{\textbf{Terminal Answers} setting}

 In this section, we conduct experiments in the \textbf{Terminal Answers} setting.
-We first demonstrate, empirically, that MSV$_N$ predicts the correctness of each candidate answer more accurately than baseline methods, as evidenced by their improvements on the standard calibration metrics.
-We then show that, in the \emph{best-of-N} scenario, using MSV$_N$ as a verifier results in better accuracy and calibration of the chosen answer, compared to the baselines.
+We first demonstrate, empirically, that MSV$_N$ predicts the correctness of each candidate answer more accurately than baseline methods.
+We then show that, in the \emph{best-of-N} scenario, using MSV$_N$ as a verifier results in superior accuracy and calibration of the chosen answer.

-\paragraph{Calibration on Terminal Answers.} Calibration of verifiers is presumably the key determinant of effective parallel scaling.
-We measure the average calibration performance of the verifier models. \cref{fig:ta_calib} reports the Brier score of single-sequence baselines and MSV$_N$ on the five evaluation sets.
-We find that MSV$_N$ consistently achieves better calibration compared to all baselines, and that the performance scales reliably as $N$ increases.
-On the AIME dataset, MSV$_{64}$ achieves a $\sim$50\% reduction in BS compared to Probe.
-Our results clearly demonstrate that leveraging information across multiple sequences can indeed be used to improve the calibration of verifiers.

-\paragraph{Calibrated best-of-N Prediction.} We apply MSV$_N$, our superior verifier model that leverages cross-sequence attention, to best-of-N answer selection and its associated confidence output.
-As shown in \cref{fig:bon}, MSV$_N$ consistently improves best-of-N accuracy over all baselines, with gains becoming more pronounced as $N$ increases.
-At $N=64$, MSV$_{64}$ achieves a $\sim$6\% improvement over the strongest single-sequence baselines, across all datasets.
-Moreover, MSV$_N$ keeps improving with growing $N$, while the baselines often plateau or even deteriorate, consistent with the observation in \citet{snell2024scaling}. \cref{tab:ablation_acc_bon_only} reports the accuracy of self-consistency and other verifier-free methods, which all underperform significantly compared to our verifier baselines and MSV$_N$.

-Given that the weighted voting (WV) methods achieve the performance closest to that of MSV$_N$, one might hypothesize that the behavior of MSV$_N$ is similar to WV, lifting the score of answers that appear frequently while suppressing answers that appear scantly. \cref{fig:example_probs} shows the predictions of MSV$_1$, MSV$_1$+WV, and MSV$_{16}$ on a problem with one correct sequence, marked by green.
-Contrary to the hypothesis, MSV$_{16}$ behaves in a starkly different manner from WV, which incorrectly suppresses the correct answer due to its low voting count of one.

-Beyond obtaining the correct answer on a problem, outputting a calibrated confidence level on the chosen answer is crucial in risk-sensitive settings, where reliable certainty is required to make trustworthy, high-stakes decisions.
-ECE is a metric directly relevant to trustworthiness, as it measures how well the confidence levels align with the true rates of correctness. \cref{tab:ta_bon_ece} shows that MSV$_{64}$ consistently lowers the best-of-N answer ECE across all datasets, most notably reducing it to just 25\% of Probe on AIME.
-Reliability diagrams \citep{sanders1963subjective,guo2017calibration} in \cref{fig:bon_calibration} further confirm that MSV$_{64}$ outputs more diverse and well-aligned confidence estimates, and additional metrics in \cref{tab:calib_bon_only_reordered_terminal} indicate similar improvements.

-In summary, modeling cross-sequence interactions with MSV$_N$ not only boosts best-of-N accuracy, but also delivers substantially more reliable confidence estimates, strengthening its utility for downstream decision-making.